June 21, 2022

 Reflect, today, on the natural desire you have in your heart for the love and respect of others.
 Then, make this the focus of how you treat those around you.

-Lord, help me to do to others what I desire they do to me.
+Lord of perfect desires, help me to do to others what I desire they do to me.
 Help me to use the desire in my own heart for love as the motivation for my love of others.
 In giving of myself, help me find fulfillment and satisfaction in that gift.
 Jesus, I trust in You.